GoFundMe campaign to build border wall has raised more than $6M so far

 It's unclear whether the government would be able to accept the funds, but Kolfage says on the fundraiser page that "the government has accepted large private donations before," pointing to a situation in which a billionaire donated $7.5 million to fund repairs on the Washington Monument.

 "We the People Will Fund the Wall" is already among the most successful GoFundMe campaigns of the year.
-These include the Time's Up Legal Defense Fund, which has raised more than $22 million, and March for Our Lives, which has raised more than $3.5 million.
+These include the Time's Up Legal Defense Fund, which connects victims of workplace sexual harassment with legal assistance (more than $22 million raised), and March for Our Lives, which helped fund a Washington, DC, rally to end gun violence (more than $3.5 million raised).

 Kolfage and GoFundMe didn't immediately respond to requests for comment.